Skip to content

 Fertilizer Tips

-• Remove any brown or crispy leaf ends with clean shears
+• Remove brown or aging leaf tips to maintain a clean shape

 Common Issues